systechafrica/NASSIT-Documentation/docs/src/setupscheme/README.md

 ### Scheme Configurations Panel

-Access more Scheme configuration links from the left side panel of the **Setup Links** Window.
+Access more Scheme configuration links from the left side panel of the **'Setup Links'** Window.

 **Tip**